- SBA loans offer small businesses fixed sums at a specific interest rates.

 There are several subtypes of loans available via the 7(a) program, including Express and Small Loans.
 Both the Express and Small Loan programs offer borrowers a maximum loan amount of $350,000 and feature repayment and credit terms very similar to the primary 7(a) program.
 Using an SBA loan calculator will help estimate the loan terms and rates.

-Another popular SBA program is the CDC/504 loan program.
-This type of loan is designed for businesses seeking to construct or purchase commercial real estate.
+Another popular SBA program is the 504 loan program.
+This fixed-rate loan is designed for businesses seeking to construct or purchase commercial real estate.
 Businesses can also use this loan to modernize their existing spaces, via renovations or the installation of new furnishings or equipment.

 These SBA-guaranteed loans are funded in partnership with the SBA and Certified Development Companies (CDCs), from which these loans take their name.
 CDCs are nonprofit organizations that work with the SBA to fund business growth in their communities.